nickhnelsen/fourier-neural-mappings/README.md

 * **nonlinear decoders (V2F)**: *Fourier Neural Decoders mapping* vectors to functions; and of course
 * **nonlinear operators (F2F)**: *Fourier Neural Operators mapping* functions to functions.

 In `fourier-neural-mappings`, the network layers in all four types of mappings above are efficiently implemented (via FFT) in Fourier space in a function-space consistent way.
+The code defaults to running on GPU, if one is available.

 ## Installation
 The command